Clare Bowditch

-Clare Bowditch (born 1975) is an Australian musician, actress, radio presenter and business entrepreneur.
+Clare Bowditch (born 1975) is an Australian musician, author, and occasional actress.

+At the 2020 ABIA (Australian Book Industry Awards) she won ‘Best New Australian Author’ for her best-selling 2019 memoir Your Own Kind of Girl.

 At the ARIA Music Awards of 2006, Bowditch won the ARIA Award for Best Female Artist and was nominated for a Logie Award for her work on the TV series Offspring in 2012.
 She has toured with Gotye and Leonard Cohen, written for Harpers Bazaar, Rolling Stone and Drum.
-She currently hosts an Australian music program on a Qantas airlines in-flight audio channel.

-Bowditch is currently an ambassador for the Australasian Performing Right Association (APRA), Pirate Party of Canada (PPCA) and Smiling Mind.
-She is also a member of the Victorian state government's Live Music Round Table Panel.
-She was the secretary of the Music Victoria board until 2012.

 Life and career

 1975-1997: Early life

 Bowditch was born in Melbourne and raised in the suburb of Sandringham.

 She graduated from the University of Melbourne's School of Creative Arts with a Bachelor of Creative Arts (BCA), a now-defunct degree.

 1998-2002: Red Raku

-Bowditch began writing songs at the age of three and continued writing them in private until 1998 when she met John Hedigan and, on the same night, formed a band called themselves Red Raku.
+Bowditch began writing songs at the age of three and continued writing them in private until 1998 when she met John Hedigan and formed a band called Red Raku.
 Red Raku self-released two albums, Sweetly Sedated (1998) and Roda Leisis May (2002).
-Producer and drummer Marty Brown collaborated with the band and in 2002 Bowditch and Brown had a daughter, Asha.
+Producer and drummer Marty Brown collaborated with the band and in 2002 Bowditch and Brown had a daughter.